A framework for diffuseness evaluation using a tight-frame microphone array configuration: Microphone arrays for diffuseness assessment

 The resulting quantities are defined as

-In practice, the directional elements used in the array do not have strictly cardioid directivity but rather exhibit sharper lobes depending on frequency.
-Therefore, the pressure obtained from their summation and the velocity inferred from their differential output cannot be regarded as the exact physical quantities.
-Instead, they represent operational approximations of the local sound pressure and particle velocity, derived under the assumption of complementary directivity pairs.
-The corresponding acoustic intensity and energy density are thus defined in this approximate sense and referred to here as \emph{pseudo-}intensity and \emph{pseudo-}energy density.
+Since the directional elements used in the array do not exhibit strictly cardioid directivity; their directivity varies with frequency.
+Therefore, the \emph{pseudo-}pressure $\widehat{p}_{\bm{r}_i}$ obtained from their summation and the \emph{pseudo-}velocity $\widehat{u}_{\bm{r}_i}$ inferred from their differential output cannot be regarded as the exact physical quantities.
+Instead, they represent {\bf operational} approximations of the local sound pressure and particle velocity, derived under the assumption of complementary directivity pairs.
+The quantity corresponding to the intensity, $\widehat{I}_{\bm{r}_i}$, and the energy density, $\widehat{E}_{\bm{r}_i}$, are thus defined in this approximate sense and referred to here as \emph{pseudo-}intensity and \emph{pseudo-}energy density.
 Representative examples of these directivity patterns are presented in the next section.